MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-revaluation.md

 The valuation date is set to the date of the consumption posting (02-01-20), as a regular inventory decrease.

-**3Q**: The user posts the chain as output and finishes the works order.
+**3Q**: The user posts the chain as output and finishes the production order.
 The following table shows the resulting item ledger entry.

 |Posting Date|Item|Entry Type|Quantity|Entry No.|
 |------------------|----------|----------------|--------------|---------------|